 Limhamns kalkbrott, Limestone quarry and nature reserve in Malmö Municipality, Sweden.

-The quarry was founded in 1866 and supplied limestone for cement production across the region for over a century.
-Mining operations ended in 1994, after which the site gradually transformed into a protected nature reserve.
+The quarry opened in 1866 and supplied limestone for cement production across the region for more than a century.
+Mining stopped in 1994, and the site was then placed under nature protection.

 The community of curious travelers